Poisoning

 - Current medication of the animal

-The clinical examination includes a complete evaluation of all organ systems, with particular attention to neurological abnormalities, vital signs, and mucous membrane condition.
+The clinical examination includes a complete evaluation of all organ systems, with particular attention to neurological abnormalities, vital parameters, and mucous membrane condition.

 Basic laboratory tests include: